Title 9: Commerce and Trade

 (3) Any consumer reporting agency that is subject to and in compliance with the Federal Credit Reporting Act, 15 U.S.C. § 1681 et seq., as amended.

-(1) With respect to all businesses subject to this section, other than a person or entity licensed or registered with the department of banking, insurance, securities and health care administration under Title 8 or this title, the attorney general and state's attorney shall have sole and full authority to investigate potential violations of this section, and to prosecute, obtain, and impose remedies for a violation of this section, or any rules adopted pursuant to this section, and to adopt rules under this act, as the attorney general and state's attorney have under chapter 63 of this title.
-The superior courts shall have jurisdiction over any enforcement matter brought by the attorney general or a state's attorney under this subsection.
+(1) With respect to all businesses subject to this section, other than a person or entity licensed or registered with the Department of Financial Regulation under Title 8 or this title, the Attorney General and state's attorney shall have sole and full authority to investigate potential violations of this section, and to prosecute, obtain, and impose remedies for a violation of this section, or any rules adopted pursuant to this section, and to adopt rules under this act, as the Attorney General and state's attorney have under chapter 63 of this title.
+The Superior Courts shall have jurisdiction over any enforcement matter brought by the Attorney General or a state's attorney under this subsection.